bbauska/Coursera-Bootstrap/readme.md

 And the first indicators will slide to slide number zero.

-With that class as active for the first item in this list, then the remaining two items I\'m going to simply use list with the data-target set equal to my carousel and the data-slide-to is set to one.
+With that class as active for the first item in this list, then the remaining two items I&apos;m going to simply use list with the data-target set equal to my carousel and the data-slide-to is set to one.

 This is for the second slide there.

-I\'m just going to copy this one and then create the third indicator in here.
+I&apos;m just going to copy this one and then create the third indicator in here.

-We\'ll go in and copy this and then change this to data-slide-to two.
+We&apos;ll go in and copy this and then change this to data-slide-to two.

 We have free slides in our carousel so three indicators are sufficient enough.

-Now, we\'ll also add in a couple of controls to this carousel which allows us to manually scroll the carousel.
+Now, we&apos;ll also add in a couple of controls to this carousel which allows us to manually scroll the carousel.

 To do that, I will introduce an A with the class carousel-control-prev